 The South Street Seaport is centered around Fulton Street, where Schermerhorn Row and the Fulton Market building house retail and gallery space.
 From the South Street Seaport to the Brooklyn Bridge, residential buildings with stores or restaurants on the ground floor predominate in the primary study area.
-A public parking lot fills most of Peck Slip and a large Con Ed substation occupies most of the block east of Peck Slip along South Street.
-The area beneath the Brooklyn Bridge to the north of South Street is used for New York City Department of Transportation (DOT) truck parking.
+A public parking lot fills most of Peck Slip, and a large Con Ed substation occupies most of the block east of Peck Slip along South Street.
+The area beneath the Brooklyn Bridge to the north of South Street is used for NYCDOT truck parking.